nyudlts/zenodo-nyu/README.md

 ### Fork this template

-First of all, ensure to have access (or create) to your `zenodogroup` GitLab group.
+First of all, ensure to have access (or create) to your `zenodo` GitLab group.
 Then:

   1. Fork this repo to your group.
 From now on, you will work in your fork.
   2. Change the name and the url of your forked repo.
 In your repo GitLab page, go to `Settings` -> `General` -> `Advanced Settings` -> click on `Expand` button and edit `Project name` and `Path` in the `Rename repository` section.
-  From now on, we will call it `zenodo-broker-openshift` (https://gitlab.cern.ch/zenodogroup/zenodo-broker-openshift.git).
+  From now on, we will call it `zenodo-broker-openshift` (https://gitlab.cern.ch/zenodo/zenodo-broker-openshift.git).
   3. Add a new secrets.
 In your repo GitLab page, go to `Settings` -> `CI / CD` -> `Secret variables` -> click on `Expand` button:
     * `OPENSHIFT_PROJECT_TAGS_NAME`: insert `zenodo-broker-tags`.